Here’s the plan,

 The main goal of the San Jose Community Forest Management Plan is to make sure every resident in the City lives in a neighborhood that is healthy and safe. • Achieving this, in part, depends on the City’s trees and their ability to help create and maintain a resilient City that will continue to thrive with new and changing environmental conditions and challenges.

-The comment period for the 90% draft of the Strategic Work Plan and 90% draft of the Best Management Practices sections of the CFMP is now open.
-Please use the button below to download the Strategic Plan and Best Management Practices, and email your comments to Ryan Allen (email@example.com) by August 1st, 2021.STEP 1 DRAFT, CFMPSTEP 2 DRAFT, STRATEGIC PLANSTEP 3 DRAFT, BEST MANAGEMENT PRACTICES
+The comment period for the 95% draft of the Community Forest Management Plan now open.
+Please use the button below to download a copy, and email your comments to Ryan Allen (email@example.com) by September 13th, 2021.95% COMMUNITY FOREST MANAGEMENT PLAN DRAFT

 The value of trees is experienced every day in many different ways.
 Some experiences are physical and immediate like the relief of being in the cool shade of a large tree on a hot day.
 Others are less tangible but still present, like the positive impacts on our mental health.
 We experience the benefits of trees everyday whether we can identify them or not.